NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Response-Payload.page.md

 When sending an Referral Response the Receiver **must**:
 * Include the Receiver's current *Encounter* as the focus resource of the Referral Response
 * Include the current *encounter.status* on the Receiver's current *Encounter*.
 This is to indicate to the Sender the progress of the case.
+It also indicates where a Call Assit or Mutual Aid request has been rejected.
 * *encounter.reasonCode* to be included on the Receiver's current *Encounter* to indicate that it is a response message.